British Dictionary (en_GB) — Forked by Marco A.G.Pinto

 Most of my e-mails are in English, so I see the typo reports and attempt to verify if it is really typos or missing words.

-I have also been pasting webpages from newspapers, TV channels and such to see which words are flagged.
+I have also pasted webpages from newspapers, TV channels and such to see which words are flagged.

-To make sure the words I add are the correct ones, I have been looking for them in credible sources:
+To make sure the words I add are the correct ones, I look for them in credible sources:

 1) Oxford Dictionaries;